History of Tsunami in Timeline

 In 1929, the Grand Banks tsunami came from an earthquake which destabilised sediments, causing them to flow into the ocean and generate a tsunami.

-In 1933, the Sanriku event occurred, with movement on normal (extensional) faults which can also cause displacement of the seabed, but only the largest of such events (typically related to flexure in the outer trench swell) cause enough displacement to give rise to a significant tsunami.
+The 1933 Sanriku event, related to flexure in the outer trench swell, caused enough displacement to give rise to a significant tsunami.

-As early as World War II (1939-1945), consideration of the use of conventional explosives to induce tsunamis as a tectonic weapon was explored.
+As early as World War II (1939), consideration of the use of conventional explosives to induce tsunamis was explored, and New Zealand's military forces initiated Project Seal.

-As early as World War II (1939-1945), consideration of the use of conventional explosives to induce tsunamis as a tectonic weapon was explored.
+As of the end of World War II in 1945, consideration of the use of conventional explosives to induce tsunamis was explored, and New Zealand's military forces initiated Project Seal.

 April 1, 1946: Aleutian Islands Earthquake and Tsunami

-On April 1, 1946, the 8.6 Mw Aleutian Islands earthquake generated a tsunami which inundated Hilo on the island of Hawaii with a 14-metre high surge, killing between 165 and 173 people.
+On April 1, 1946, the 8.6 Mw Aleutian Islands earthquake occurred, generating a tsunami that inundated Hilo on the island of Hawaii with a 14-metre high surge, killing between 165 and 173 people.

 July 1946: Operation Crossroads Nuclear Testing

-In July 1946, during Operation Crossroads, two 20-kilotonne-of-TNT bombs were detonated at Bikini Atoll to test the feasibility of using nuclear weapons to cause tsunamis; the resulting waves were no higher than 3 to 4 m (9.8 to 13.1 ft).
+In July 1946, during Operation Crossroads, the United States detonated two 20-kilotonne-of-TNT bombs in Bikini Atoll to test the possibility of using nuclear weapons to cause tsunamis, but the waves were no higher than 3 to 4 m.

 1958: Landslide in Lituya Bay, Alaska

-In 1958, a giant landslide in Lituya Bay, Alaska, caused the highest wave ever recorded, with a height of 524 metres (1,719 ft).
-Two people died.
+In 1958, a giant landslide in Lituya Bay, Alaska, caused the highest wave ever recorded, which had a height of 524 metres (1,719 ft).

 1960: 1960 Valdivia Earthquake